Cholera Treatment and Prevention

 If you develop severe, watery diarrhea and vomiting -- particularly after eating raw shellfish or traveling to a country where cholera is epidemic -- seek medical help immediately.
 Cholera is highly treatable, but because dehydration can happen quickly, it's important to get cholera treatment right away.

 Hydration is the mainstay of treatment for cholera.
 Depending on how severe the diarrhea is, treatment will consist of oral or intravenous solutions to replace lost fluids.
-Antibiotics, which kill the bacteria, are not part of emergency treatment.
-They reduce the duration of diarrhea by half and also reduce the excretion of the bacteria, thus helping to prevent the spread of the disease.
+Antibiotics, which kill the bacteria, are not part of emergency treatment for mild cases.
+But they can reduce the duration of diarrhea by half and also reduce the excretion of the bacteria, thus helping to prevent the spread of the disease.